Samurai Rebellion: Music

-The music, by Tōru Takemitsu, is performed almost exclusively on traditional Japanese instruments, including shakuhachi, biwa, and taiko.
+The music was composed by Tōru Takemitsu, and is performed almost exclusively on traditional Japanese instruments, including shakuhachi, biwa, and taiko.

 Release

 Samurai Rebellion received a roadshow release in Japan on 27 May 1967 where it was distributed by Toho.
 The film received a wide theatrical release in Japan on 3 June 1967 and was released by Toho International in December 1967, with English-subtitles and a 120-minute running time.
-It has been released to home video under the title of Samurai Rebellion.
+It has been released to home video as Samurai Rebellion.

 Awards

-Samurai Rebellion received awards in Japan, including Kinema Junpo awarding it Best Film, Best Director (Kobayashi), Best Screenplay (Shinobu Hashimoto (also for Kihachi Okamoto's Japan's Longest Day)).
+Samurai Rebellion received awards in Japan.
+Kinema Junpo recognized it for Best Film, Best Director, and Best Screenplay (alongside Japan's Longest Day).
 Mainichi Film Concours awarded it as Best Film of the year.
 Along with China is Near, it won the FIPRESCI Prize at the Venice Film Festival.

 Other adaptations

 A TV movie remake starring Masakazu Tamura as Isaburo Sasahara and Yukie Nakama as Ichi Sasahara aired on TV Asahi in 2013.
-Screenplay by Shinobu Hashimoto.
+The screenplay was written by Shinobu Hashimoto.